Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Julio Lizarraga about 1 month ago
+Julio Lizarraga 5 months ago

 I support option 1 because more transit options means less cars on the road, less traffic, less fatalities, and less carbon in our air.